raavr/angular2-authorization-app/README.md

-# Angular 2 and Webpack
+# Angular 2 sample authorization app with user's roles

 An application using:
 * [Angular] (http://www.angular.io/)